ECOLISE policy and advocacy aims

 Who does our policy and advocacy work

 The short answer is ECOLISE members!
-Since March 2017 we have had a part-time Brussels-based policy coordinator, who collaborates with our policy working group of volunteers from ECOLISE’s wide platform of movements, researchers, policy networks and other specialist organisations.
+Since March 2017 we collaborate with our policy circle of volunteers from ECOLISE’s wide platform of movements, researchers, policy networks and other specialist organisations.

 What we are working on

 ECOLISE is contributing to the updating of a range of European strategic initiatives to ensure that the role and contribution of citizens and communities is recognised and facilitated in the EU policy response to climate change and sustainability.

 Our policy work is also informed by the need to implement the UN Sustainable Development Goals (SDGs) and the Paris Agreement in just and equitable ways.

 We are underlining the need for greater support for community-led action on climate change and sustainability within the European Structural and Investment (ESI) fund, which is worth tens of billions of euro each year.

 Since 2015 we have been advocating for Community-Led Local Development (CLLD) to be a mandatory element of all ESI funded programmes in all Member States.
 CLLD is a tool for involving citizens at local level in developing responses to the social, environmental and economic challenges we face today.